garrandall/popular-music-data/tracks/sweet-darlin--martha-reeves-the-vandellas.md

 Here I am and here I stay
 'Til milk runs out of the Milky Way, sweet darlin'

-Hmm hmmmm-mm-mmm, oh yes you are
+Hm hm-mm-mmm, oh yes you are
-Hmm hmmmm-mm-mmm, (sweet darlin') oh yes you are
+Hm hm-mm-mmm, (sweet darlin') oh yes you are

 You've got my mind in a ball and chains